zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 ### uv

-The newes addition to the Python packaging landscape is [`uv`](https://astral.sh/blog/uv).
+The newest addition to the Python packaging landscape is [`uv`](https://astral.sh/blog/uv).
 Similar to `rye`, `uv` is written in Rust.
 Actually, the company behind `uv` (Astral) has taken stewardship of `rye` and will "maintain Rye as we expand uv into a unified successor project".
 At the moment, `uv` can do everything besides building and publishing a package.
 However, this might change in the future.
 Therefore, I haven't added `uv` to all Venn diagrams yet.
 To dive deeper into `uv`, check out [the official documentation](https://docs.astral.sh/uv/getting-started/).

 {{< img src="/posts/python/figures/uv.png" width="60%" align="center" >}}